gegeemaa/timeregisterNest/README.md

 ### Libraries

-A following stack of libraries are used to build the application:
+A following stack of technologies are used to build the application:

 - TypeScript
 - Prisma ORM
+- MySQL database in Docker

 ## Installation

 ```bash